 While remaining head-up throughout the Compulsory Transition, P#1 must cross the Centreline.
-When crossing a Sideline, each Performer transitions to head-down in a half inface Reverse Eagle before starting any Vertical.
+When crossing a Sideline, each Performer transitions to head-down in a transition feet-first through back-down before starting any Vertical.

 V-1 Back Layout (D2W)